Xilinx/Vitis_Model_Composer/README.md

 # Rapid design exploration using Vitis Model Composer<a name="introduction"></a>

-Vitis Model Composer provides a library of performance-optimized blocks for design and implementation of DSP algorithms on Xilinx devices.
-The Vitis Model Composer AI Engine, HLS, and HDL libraries within the Simulink environment, enable the rapid design exploration of an algorithm and accelerates the path to production.
+Within the Simulink environment, Vitis Model Composer offers a range of performance-optimized blocks that facilitate the design and implementation of DSP algorithms on AMD devices.
+The inclusion of the Vitis Model Composer AI Engine, HLS, and HDL libraries enables efficient algorithm exploration and greatly expedites the path towards production.

 # How to access the examples and tutorials?<a name="access"></a>

 We are storing and managing Vitis Model Composer examples and tutorials in GitHub.
 This way, users will have access to the most up-to-date material.
-You can get the examples and tutorials from GitHub.
-However, we recommend you get them directly from Vitis Model Composer.
+You can get the examples and tutorials from GitHub or directly from Vitis Model Composer.

 Click [here](./QuickGuides/Get_Examples/README.md) to learn how to access Vitis Model Composer examples and tutorials.